 Use our Annual Pet Cost Calculator for a breakdown tailored to your dog's size, age, and situation.

-- Pet insurance early: Premiums are lowest when your dog is young and healthy, and pre-existing conditions arenβt covered.
+- Pet insurance early: Premiums are lowest when your dog is young and healthy, and pre-existing conditions arenβt covered once they develop.

 - Shop food thoughtfully: More expensive doesnβt always mean better.
 Look for AAFCO-compliant food appropriate for your dogβs life stage.